 Ways to Segment Your List

 Here are the most common and useful ways to segment your subscribers:

 Lead Magnet: The lead magnet is the primary way to segment your subscribers.
 You can send targeted emails based on the topic of the lead magnet they downloaded.
 Saving the information of how they got into your list in the first place will also help you identify their interests.

 New Subscribers: When an email subscriber joins your list, add the new subscriber tag and send them a series of emails to nurture them.
 Once they finish the nurture sequence, you can remove the new subscriber tag.

 Interests: Your target audience might have different interests.
 A fitness blog may have subscribers interested in losing weight or gaining muscle.
 Use interests as one of the tags to segment your subscribers.

 Purchase Behavior: Segment customers based on the products they purchased.
 Use these segments to upsell or cross-sell additional products.

 Preference: Segment subscribers based on their preference.
 Some customers may want to be updated when you publish new blog posts.
 Others may be interested in only receiving promotional discounts or information regarding a sale.

-Demographic: Segment customers based on their age, gender, location, job title, and other demographic information if it is relevant for your business.
+Demographic: Segment customers based on their age, gender, location, job title, and other demographic information if it is relevant to your business.
 Gender for example is useful for a fitness website but is not very relevant for personal finance.